harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 * delegateScopeList API call not working.
 Fixed the bug of listing Delegate scopes when the environment is not provided (DEL-3991, ZD-30462)
 * Added support for special characters in proxy password for delegate proxying.
 (DEL-3348, ZD-26493)
 * Triggers fail when optional input of type allowed values is not passed in the payload.
 Issue scenario: If you had an optional workflow variable with some allowed values, and the value was not provided for that workflow variable in trigger payload, and trigger executions starting failing with error: Trigger rejected because a passed workflow variable was not present in allowed values.
 Fix: Changed the validation to only occur when variable value is provided in trigger.
 (CDS-37510, ZD-30760, ZD-30769, ZD-30773, ZD-30777, ZD-30782, ZD-30797, ZD-30798, ZD-30810, ZD-30812)
-* Bamboo step is failing and Delegate is throwing Class is not registered: software.wings.delegatetasks.BambooTask$BambooExecutionResponse execption (CDS-37264, ZD-30567)
+* Bamboo step is failing and Delegate is throwing Class is not registered: software.wings.delegatetasks.BambooTask$BambooExecutionResponse exception (CDS-37264, ZD-30567)
 * SSH Step -> Download Artifact: NPE with DownloadArtifactCommandUnit.java.
 Gives UNKNOWN\_ERROR on the UI (CDS-37193, ZD-30299, ZD-30498, ZD-30499)
 * ArtifactMetadataEvaluator Class is not registered in QA (CDS-37055)
 * Artifactory Docker autosuggestion shows wrong value for Artifactory on-prem/server for "Docker Repository Server" (CDS-36996, ZD-30023, ZD-30402, ZD-30568, ZD-30623, ZD-30628)